Oxana Shevchenko, Ronald Corp / Duet Philharmonic Orchestra

 - Rondo-Finale: Allegro – Allegro giocoso.
 Frisch (Fresh)

 The technical (and musical) requirements for any orchestra (and the conductor, actually) are very high in this symphony.
-Therefore, one could expect that this work would reach or exceed the limitations of the orchestra with its young musicians.
+Therefore, one could expect that this work would reach or exceed the limitations of the Duet Philharmonic Orchestra with its young musicians.
 A work of the size and complexity of this symphony is challenging at numerous levels:

 Technical Challenges on the Individual